 Creator, sent off 16-1, returned $34.80, $14.60 and $9.40.
 Destin, trained by Todd Pletcher, returned $9.40 and $6.20, and Lani paid $6.60.
 The winning time for the 1 1/2 miles was 2:28.51.
 The first three finishers were gray colts.

 Governor Malibu was fourth, followed by Stradivari, Brody's Cause, Cherry Wine, Gettysburg, Suddenbreakingnews, Trojan Nation, Exaggerator, Seeking the Soul and Forever d'Oro.

 Creator was one of several closers in the field, and the race set up perfectly for him.
 Gettysburg was a late addition to the field.
-Both horses are owned by WinStar Farm, with Gettysburg a front-runner who could set the stage for a thrilling finish.
+Both are owned by WinStar Farm and trained by Asmussen, with Gettysburg a front-runner who set the stage for the thrilling finish.

-That's exactly what happened.
-After setting a slowish pace, Gettysburg dropped back after a mile, and Destin took charge well into the stretch.
-With Ortiz urging him on, Creator stormed into contention after running near the back of the pack for his third win in 10 career starts.
+After leading the field early on, Gettysburg dropped back after a mile and Destin took charge into the stretch.
+With Ortiz urging him on, Creator stormed into contention after running near the back of the pack and won for the third time in 10 career starts.
 Ortiz, one of the nation's leading riders, won his first Triple Crown race.

 "I don't know if there would have been any difference in the outcome," Kent Desormeaux said.
 "When I picked him up at the quarter-pole to try and win the race, there was nothing there."

 Exaggerator and Lani were the only horses who ran in all three Triple Crown races.
 Lani improved each time, running ninth in the Derby and fifth in the Preakness.

 "He was in very good condition, and the distance was good," Lani's jockey Yutaka Take said.